Yandex Cloud

 Create two trails:

-• To upload folder audit logs to an Object Storage bucket.
+• To upload folder audit logs to the Object Storage bucket.

-• To send folder audit logs to a Data Streams stream.
+• To send folder audit logs to the stream in Data Streams.

 To set up integration: